pbinkley/microcopying_1940/index.markdown

 of books, and perhaps one-third of the periodicals on film.</p>

 <p>Our acquisition policy is to put on our shelves
-those reference books which are constantly needed, to get <span style="page" id="page256">[p.256]</span> reports from other libraries of the materials which are available in the community or in a very wide circle thereabout, but to acquire in film form materials which are not available in the community, which are infrequently used, and which it is part of our community obligation to acquire for the purpose of
+those reference books which are constantly needed, to get <span class="page" id="page256">[p.256]</span> reports from other libraries of the materials which are available in the community or in a very wide circle thereabout, but to acquire in film form materials which are not available in the community, which are infrequently used, and which it is part of our community obligation to acquire for the purpose of